stsnel/python-string-extractor/README.md

 number of every executed line of code.

-A modified version of the Coverage.py coverage measurement tool that also collects execution traces is available at [https://github.com/stsnel/coveragepy/tree/6.2-local/].
+A modified version of the Coverage.py coverage measurement tool that also collects execution traces is available at https://github.com/stsnel/coveragepy/tree/6.2-local/

-The example below shows how to use it in an existing script
+The example below shows how to use the modified version of Coverage.py and the string extractor in an existing script.

 ```
 #!/usr/bin/env python3